 No fractional warrants will be issued upon separation of the units and only whole warrants will trade.
 We have agreed that, subject to applicable law, any action, proceeding or claim against us arising out of or relating in any way to the warrant agreement will be brought and enforced in the courts of the State of New York or the United States District Court for the Southern District of New York, and we irrevocably submit to such jurisdiction, which jurisdiction will be the exclusive forum for any such action, proceeding or claim.
-This provision applies to claims under the Securities Act but does not apply to claims under the Exchange Act or any claim for which the federal district courts of the United States of America are the sole and exclusive forum.
+This provision does not apply to claims under the Exchange Act, Securities Act or any claim for which the federal district courts of the United States of America are the sole and exclusive forum.